THE SELF AND RELATIONSHIPS - 2020/1

 Presentations will build oral and visual communication skills, as well as confidence.
 This assesses Learning Outcomes 1, 2, 3 and 5.

 Literature reviews will assess Learning Outcomes 1, 2, 4, and 5.
 The format is very similar to the dissertation introduction, providing students with an opportunity to practise this type of writing and receive feedback before they write their dissertation.
-It also reflects a common part of doctoral level and academic professional work.
+It also reflects a common part of postgraduate and academic professional work.

 - Discuss and evaluate different theoretical perspectives on the interplay between the self and interpersonal relationships